GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/api-callbacks.md

     - description:
         - `id`
             - type: `number`
-            - description:
+            - description: The id of the story that needs to be updated
         - `author`
             - type: `number`
-            - description:
+            - description: The id of the author.
         - `title`
             - type: `number`
-            - description:
+            - description: The changed story title.

 Response:
 An `Object` of `<Story>` shape.